altogi/StockPredictionsWithFinancialNews/README.md

 ### 4. Labeling Articles According to Price Data

 Based on the recently imported prices near the date of each article, it is necessary to apply a set of criteria to evaluate whether, given a price evolution after the article's release date, one should buy or sell stock of the mentioned company based on such article.
 More precisely, this step of this recipe takes as input a set of prices at the specified `deltas` and labels each news article with "buy", "sell" or "do_nothing".
 This labeling is exactly the target variable with which the text classifier will train later on.
-Method `label_financial_data()` of `FinancialNewsPredictor` carries out this step.
+Method `label_financial_data()` of `FinancialNewsPredictor` carries out this step, at the same time creating an instance of class `FinancialDataLabeler`.

 At its core, this step simply involves the comparision of two prices: a price representative of the company before the news came out, and a price representing the market's reaction to the news.
 If the latter is above a certain threshold from the former, it is adviseable to label the news with "buy".
 Alternatively, if the stock's price dips below a certain threshold after the news, the news will be labeled with "sell".
 Otherwise, "do_nothing" will be applied.
 This threshold is specified as a relative variation between the latest price with respect to the earliest via `threshold`.